-DEQ’s current arsenic criteria are shown in Table 3 and described on page 12 below.
+DEQ’s current arsenic criteria are shown in Table 3 and described below.
 Having arsenic criteria that are well below widespread natural background levels of the pollutant presents several problems for the State and for cities and industries that discharge to waters of the state.
-First, this situation has resulted in 303(d) listings of water bodies as impaired (currently 22 segments), and DEQ expects many more will be identified as more data are collected, even though the arsenic levels are predominantly due to natural geologic sources.
-DEQ must then address the listings by developing a TMDL or providing some other explanation or plan for situations where the source of arsenic is natural and cannot be controlled.
+First, this situation has resulted in 303(d) listings of water bodies as impaired (currently 22 segments) and DEQ expects many more will be identified as more data are collected, even though the arsenic levels are predominantly due to natural geologic sources.
+DEQ must then address the listings by developing a TMDL or providing an explanation or plan for situations where the source of arsenic is natural and cannot be controlled.
 This is not a meaningful use of public resources.

 Another result of a water body being listed as “impaired” or having a background pollutant concentration above the water quality criterion is that there is no assimilative capacity or mixing available to cities and industries that discharge to the water body.
 Therefore, the facility must meet the water quality criterion at the “end-of-pipe,” prior to discharging into the river.
-DEQ expects that under the current arsenic criteria or if new criteria were based solely on changing only the fish consumption rate, many municipal wastewater treatment plants and a number of industrial facilities would not be able to meet their resultant permit limits.
-In some cases, a facility may need to discharge the same amount of arsenic they brought into the facility from the river via their intake water.
+DEQ expects that under the current arsenic criteria or new criteria based on changing only the fish consumption rate, many municipal wastewater treatment plants and a number of industrial facilities would not be able to meet their resultant permit limits.
+In some cases, a facility would not be able to discharge the same amount of arsenic they brought into the facility from the river via their intake water.
 Even if the facility adds no arsenic to its wastewater, if it concentrates the arsenic, which occurs, for example, when the water is used for non-contact cooling, the facility would not be able to achieve the effluent quality necessary to meet the receiving water’s arsenic criteria.

 While DEQ’s standards contain a “natural condition” provision, EPA has stated that this type of provision should not apply to human health criteria.
-The criteria need to protect the uses, which are fishing, fish consumption, and domestic water supply.
+The criteria need to protect the uses, which are fishing (i.e. fish consumption) and domestic water supply.
 For aquatic life, natural conditions are reasoned to support native aquatic species which have acclimated or adapted to the natural conditions.
 This same reasoning does not necessarily hold true for humans at the risk levels and life span targeted for human health protection.
 Therefore, if DEQ proposes to set human health criteria based on natural background levels, DEQ must demonstrate that those levels are protective of human health.

-Another concern that has been expressed to DEQ is the fact that the current arsenic criteria and recalculated criteria based on an increased fish consumption rate are much less than the maximum contaminant level (MCL).
+Another concern that has been expressed to DEQ is the fact that the current arsenic criteria and proposed criteria based on an increased fish consumption rate are much lower than the maximum contaminant level (MCL).
 The MCL is the regulatory limit set under the Safe Drinking Water Act to protect public drinking water supplies and applies to finished drinking water delivered to people’s homes.

-For these reasons, DEQ pursued development of criteria with the objective of protecting human health along with the ability to use waters with natural levels of arsenic for domestic water supply.
+For these reasons, DEQ pursued development of revised arsenic criteria with the objective of protecting human health along with the ability to use waters with natural levels of arsenic for domestic water supply.
 DEQ also considered the costs associated with meeting the criteria.

 Arsenic in Oregon